 Also on April 10, 2007, we completed a private placement of 10,330,152 units.
 Each "Unit" consisted of one share of our common stock, 50% warrant coverage in Series A warrants which grants the holder the right to acquire one share of common stock at \$2 per share for 2 years, and 50% warrant coverage in Series B warrants which grants the holder the right to acquire one share of common stock at \$4 per share for 3 years.
 Prior to making these sales, each purchaser represented that it was either a non-U.S. person within the meaning of Regulation S under the Securities Act or an accredited investor within the meaning of Regulation D under the Securities Act.
-The sales of these securities were exempt from registration under the Securities Act pursuant to Regulation S and/or Regulation D under the Securities Act.
-Commissions paid in connection with this offering totaled \$607,114.60 and 1,734,613 warrants exercisable at \$2.00 until April 10, 2010.
-These warrants were issued in an offshore transaction relying on Regulation S and/or Section 4(2) of the Securities Act of 1933.
+The sales of these securities were exempt from registration under the Securities Act pursuant to Regulation S and/or Regulation D under the Securities offering totaled \$607,114.60 and 1,734,613 warrants exercisable at \$2.00 until April 10, 2010.
+These warrants were issued in an offshore transaction relying on Regulation S and/or Securities Act of 1933.